awd-studio/service-buses/README.md

     // The bus looks if the handler is invokable and calls the
     // "__invoke" method if it exists.
 Also, it can look for
-    // the method "fetch" and calls it.
+    // the methods "fetch" or "handle" and calls them.
     //
     // Otherwise, if those methods aren't exists -
     // the exception will be thrown.